 What ranchers are really getting when they buy a private ranch base property that’s associated with a public land grazing allotment is the opportunity to be the first in line to obtain the grazing permit for that allotment.
 The likelihood that the grazing permit will be reissued to the ranch’s new owner is so high that it inflates the market value of the base property.
 The difference in the property’s value with and without the grazing permit is considered the market value of the permit.
 This value is primarily a function of the maximum number of livestock that are listed on the permit.
 Most grazing allotments aren’t capable of supporting the maximum number of permitted animals, so the actual (authorized) numbers that are grazed are often much lower than the permitted numbers, frequently less than half.
 This common discrepancy between permitted and actual livestock numbers is the result of ranchers fighting to keep their permitted numbers as high as possible in order to inflate the market values of their private base properties.

-Once a rancher obtains a grazing permit, they only have to pay a ridiculously low grazing fee per animal per month to graze their livestock on the allotment.
-(This amount is adjusted slightly every year.
-It was set at only $1.35 per head per month for 2019.)
+Once a rancher obtains a grazing permit, they only have to pay a ridiculously low grazing fee per animal per month to graze their livestock on the federal allotment.
+(It’s been set at only $1.35 per head per month since 2019.)
 They only have to pay for the animals that are actually using the land, not the permitted number of animals.
 And the agencies usually take their word on the number they claim to have actually grazed.

 Taxpayers Are Subsidizing Public Lands Ranching